-SENTINEL will engage multiple stakeholders and develop an open-source information ecosystem with tools and knowledge available to all.
-Some of the project partners will be either using open-source code in their deliverables or contributing their deliverables to the open-source communities.
+SENTINEL continuously engaging with multiple stakeholders and aims to develop an open-source information ecosystem with tools and knowledge available to all while the project partners contribute their deliverables to the open-source communities.

-2.5 Conflict Resolution, Consensus Building and Corrective Actions
+2.4 Conflict Resolution, Consensus Building and Corrective Actions

 The problem handling and corrective action philosophy of the consortium in the first place is based on prevention.
-In case a problem arises, it will be tackled as soon as possible and at the lowest possible level, meanwhile bringing it to the immediate attention of the PC.
+In case a problem arises, should be tackled as soon as possible and at the lowest possible level, meanwhile bringing it to the immediate attention of the PC.
 Each partner of the consortium is responsible (liable) for the performance of any part of its share of the project or other EU contract obligation.
 In case, however, a partner miss- or under performs, this will be promptly documented.